filipekojak88/pands-weekly-tasks/README.md

 <a id="24">[24]</a> LeBrun (2016) While loop with IF/else statement in Python, Stack Overflow.
 Available at: https://stackoverflow.com/questions/36843103/while-loop-with-if-else-statement-in-python (Accessed: 23 April 2024).

-<a id="30">[30]</a> Vishal (2022) Python get the day of the Week, PYnative.
-Available at: https://pynative.com/python-get-the-day-of-week/#h-get-the-weekday-name-of-a-date-using-strftime-method (Accessed: 23 April 2024).
+<a id="25">[25]</a> Kumar, N. (2018) Python modules: What are and how to import modules in python?, DataCamp.
+Available at: https://www.datacamp.com/tutorial/modules-in-python (Accessed: 23 April 2024).

-<a id="31">[31]</a> Datetime - basic date and time types (no date) Python documentation.
+<a id="26">[26]</a> Datetime - basic date and time types (no date) Python documentation.
 Available at: https://docs.python.org/3/library/datetime.html (Accessed: 23 April 2024).

-<a id="32">[32]</a> Real Python (2023) Lists and tuples in Python, Real Python.
+<a id="27">[27]</a> Real Python (2023) Lists and tuples in Python, Real Python.
 Available at: https://realpython.com/python-lists-tuples/ (Accessed: 23 April 2024).

-<a id="33">[33]</a> Kumar, N. (2018) Python modules: What are and how to import modules in python?, DataCamp.
-Available at: https://www.datacamp.com/tutorial/modules-in-python (Accessed: 23 April 2024).

-<a id="34">[34]</a> 6. modules (no date) Python documentation.
-Available at: https://docs.python.org/3/tutorial/modules.html (Accessed: 23 April 2024).

-<a id="35">[35]</a> Weekday function in Python (no date) weekday function in Python | Pythontic.com.
-Available at: https://pythontic.com/datetime/date/weekday (Accessed: 23 April 2024).

-<a id="36">[36]</a> Newton’s method (no date) Wikipedia.
+<a id="28">[28]</a> Newton’s method (no date) Wikipedia.
 Available at: https://en.wikipedia.org/wiki/Newton%27s_method (Accessed: 23 April 2024).

-<a id="37">[37]</a> Find root of a number using Newton’s method (2023) GeeksforGeeks.
+<a id="29">[29]</a> Find root of a number using Newton’s method (2023) GeeksforGeeks.
 Available at: https://www.geeksforgeeks.org/find-root-of-a-number-using-newtons-method/ (Accessed: 23 April 2024).

-<a id="38">[38]</a> 8.6.
+<a id="30">[30]</a> 8.6.
 Newton’s method (no date) 8.6.
 Newton’s Method - How to Think like a Computer Scientist: Interactive Edition.
 Available at: https://runestone.academy/ns/books/published/thinkcspy/MoreAboutIteration/NewtonsMethod.html (Accessed: 23 April 2024).

-<a id="39">[39]</a> Academy, I. (2023) Best practices for variable assignments in Python, Medium.
-Available at: https://medium.com/@instailyacademy/best-practices-for-variable-assignments-in-python-dd63c93bd68f (Accessed: 23 April 2024).

-<a id="40">[40]</a> Defining your own python function (2023) Real Python.
+<a id="31">[31]</a> Defining your own python function (2023) Real Python.
 Available at: https://realpython.com/defining-your-own-python-function/ (Accessed: 23 April 2024).

-<a id="41">[41]</a> Singh, R. (2023) Python scientific notation, Scaler Topics.
+<a id="32">[32]</a> Singh, R. (2023) Python scientific notation, Scaler Topics.
 Available at: https://www.scaler.com/topics/python-scientific-notation/ (Accessed: 23 April 2024).

-<a id="42">[42]</a> Tagliaferri, L. (2021) How to use break, continue, and pass statements when working with loops in python 3, DigitalOcean.
-Available at: https://www.digitalocean.com/community/tutorials/how-to-use-break-continue-and-pass-statements-when-working-with-loops-in-python-3 (Accessed: 23 April 2024).
+<a id="33">[33]</a> Ravikiran A S (2023) Understanding float in python [with examples], Simplilearn.com.
+Available at: https://www.simplilearn.com/tutorials/python-tutorial/float-in-python#:~:text=Float%20is%20a%20function%20or,architecture%20subject%20to%20available%20memory (Accessed: 23 April 2024).

-<a id="43">[43]</a> Kumar, P. (2023) Python return statement, AskPython.
+<a id="34">[34]</a> Kumar, P. (2023) Python return statement, AskPython.
 Available at: https://www.askpython.com/python/python-return-statement (Accessed: 23 April 2024).

-<a id="44">[44]</a> Ravikiran A S (2023) Understanding float in python [with examples], Simplilearn.com.
-Available at: https://www.simplilearn.com/tutorials/python-tutorial/float-in-python#:~:text=Float%20is%20a%20function%20or,architecture%20subject%20to%20available%20memory (Accessed: 23 April 2024).

-<a id="45">[45]</a> Training, W. by: Pierian (2023) Counting in a python loop: A beginner’s guide, Pierian Training.
+<a id="35">[35]</a> Training, W. by: Pierian (2023) Counting in a python loop: A beginner’s guide, Pierian Training.
 Available at: https://pieriantraining.com/counting-in-a-python-loop-a-beginners-guide/#:~:text=To%20count%20down%20with%20a,and%20decrement%20it%20by%20one.&text=In%20this%20example%2C%20we%20start%20with%20a%20counter%20value%20of%205 (Accessed: 23 April 2024).

+<a id="36">[36]</a> Tagliaferri, L. (2021) How to use break, continue, and pass statements when working with loops in python 3, DigitalOcean.
+Available at: https://www.digitalocean.com/community/tutorials/how-to-use-break-continue-and-pass-statements-when-working-with-loops-in-python-3 (Accessed: 23 April 2024).

-<a id="46">[46]</a> (No date) Chatgpt.
+<a id="37">[37]</a> (No date) Chatgpt.
 Available at: https://chat.openai.com/ (Accessed: 22 April 2024).

-<a id="47">[47]</a> Beatty (2024) Pands-course-material/jupyternotebooks/topic07-files.ipynb at main · Andrewbeattycourseware/pands-course-material, GitHub.
+<a id="38">[38]</a> Beatty (2024) Pands-course-material/jupyternotebooks/topic07-files.ipynb at main · Andrewbeattycourseware/pands-course-material, GitHub.
 Available at: https://github.com/andrewbeattycourseware/pands-course-material/blob/main/jupyternotebooks/topic07-files.ipynb (Accessed: 23 April 2024).

-<a id="48">[48]</a> Python count() function: Why do we use Python string count() function?
+<a id="39">[39]</a> Python count() function: Why do we use Python string count() function?
 (2021) Toppr.
 Available at: https://www.toppr.com/guides/python-guide/references/methods-and-functions/methods/string/count/python-string-count/#:~:text=How%20do%20you%20count%20characters,only%20a%20single%20substring%20parameter (Accessed: 23 April 2024).

+<a id="40">[40]</a> Real Python (2023) The python return statement: Usage and best practices, Real Python.
+Available at: https://realpython.com/python-return-statement/#returning-none-explicitly (Accessed: 23 April 2024).

+<a id="41">[41]</a> Built-in exceptions (no date) Python documentation.
+Available at: https://docs.python.org/3/library/exceptions.html (Accessed: 23 April 2024).

+<a id="42">[42]</a> GeeksforGeeks (2023) How to fix filenotfounderror in python, GeeksforGeeks.
+Available at: https://www.geeksforgeeks.org/why-am-i-getting-a-filenotfounderror-in-python/ (Accessed: 23 April 2024).

-<a id="49">[49]</a> Ali, M. (2023) The ultimate guide to command line arguments in python scripts, Medium.
+<a id="43">[43]</a> Ali, M. (2023) The ultimate guide to command line arguments in python scripts, Medium.
 Available at: https://moez-62905.medium.com/the-ultimate-guide-to-command-line-arguments-in-python-scripts-61c49c90e0b3 (Accessed: 23 April 2024).

-<a id="50">[50]</a> Python - command-line arguments (no date) Tutorialspoint.
+<a id="44">[44]</a> Python - command-line arguments (no date) Tutorialspoint.
 Available at: https://www.tutorialspoint.com/python/python_command_line_arguments.htm (Accessed: 23 April 2024).

+<a id="45">[45]</a> Wkoomson (2011) How can I check the extension of a file?, Stack Overflow.
+Available at: https://stackoverflow.com/questions/5899497/how-can-i-check-the-extension-of-a-file (Accessed: 23 April 2024).

-<a id="51">[51]</a> Handling errors (no date) User input and error handling.
+<a id="46">[46]</a> Handling errors (no date) User input and error handling.
 Available at: http://hplgit.github.io/primer.html/doc/pub/input/._input-solarized007.html (Accessed: 23 April 2024).

-<a id="52">[52]</a> Wkoomson (2011) How can I check the extension of a file?, Stack Overflow.
-Available at: https://stackoverflow.com/questions/5899497/how-can-i-check-the-extension-of-a-file (Accessed: 23 April 2024).

-<a id="53">[53]</a> GeeksforGeeks (2023) How to fix filenotfounderror in python, GeeksforGeeks.
-Available at: https://www.geeksforgeeks.org/why-am-i-getting-a-filenotfounderror-in-python/ (Accessed: 23 April 2024).

-<a id="54">[54]</a> Built-in exceptions (no date) Python documentation.
-Available at: https://docs.python.org/3/library/exceptions.html (Accessed: 23 April 2024).

-<a id="55">[55]</a> Real Python (2023) The python return statement: Usage and best practices, Real Python.
-Available at: https://realpython.com/python-return-statement/#returning-none-explicitly (Accessed: 23 April 2024).

-<a id="56">[56]</a> McAleer, K. (2023) What does the python ‘if name Equals Main’ construct do?: Theserverside, TheServerSide.com.
+<a id="47">[47]</a> McAleer, K. (2023) What does the python ‘if name Equals Main’ construct do?: Theserverside, TheServerSide.com.
 Available at: https://www.theserverside.com/tip/What-does-the-Python-if-name-equals-main-construct-do#:~:text=to%20the%20console.-,The%20if%20__name__%20%3D%3D%20%22__main__%22%3A,it%20would%20not%20execute%20automatically.
 (Accessed: 23 April 2024).

-<a id="57">[57]</a> Clontz, S. (2013) Mobydick.txt, Git Hub.
+<a id="48">[48]</a> Clontz, S. (2013) Mobydick.txt, Git Hub.
 Available at: https://gist.github.com/StevenClontz/4445774 (Accessed: 23 April 2024).

-<a id="58">[58]</a> The absolute basics for beginners (no date) NumPy.
+<a id="49">[49]</a> The absolute basics for beginners (no date) NumPy.
 Available at: https://numpy.org/doc/stable/user/absolute_beginners.html (Accessed: 23 April 2024).

-<a id="59">[59]</a> Pyplot tutorial (no date) Pyplot tutorial - Matplotlib 3.8.4 documentation.
+<a id="50">[50]</a> Pyplot tutorial (no date) Pyplot tutorial - Matplotlib 3.8.4 documentation.
 Available at: https://matplotlib.org/stable/tutorials/pyplot.html (Accessed: 23 April 2024).

-<a id="60">[60]</a> Numpy.random.seed# (no date) numpy.random.seed - NumPy v1.26 Manual.
+<a id="51">[51]</a> Numpy.random.seed# (no date) numpy.random.seed - NumPy v1.26 Manual.
 Available at: https://numpy.org/doc/stable/reference/random/generated/numpy.random.seed.html (Accessed: 23 April 2024).

-<a id="61">[61]</a> NumPy (no date) Random sampling (numpy.random) - NumPy v1.26 Manual.
-Available at: https://numpy.org/doc/stable/reference/random/index.html (Accessed: 23 April 2024).

-<a id="62">[62]</a> NumPy (no date) numpy.random.normal - NumPy v2.1.dev0 Manual.
+<a id="52">[52]</a> NumPy (no date) numpy.random.normal - NumPy v2.1.dev0 Manual.
 Available at: https://numpy.org/devdocs/reference/random/generated/numpy.random.normal.html (Accessed: 23 April 2024).

-<a id="63">[63]</a> W3Schools (no date) Matplotlib histograms.
+<a id="53">[53]</a> W3Schools (no date) Matplotlib histograms.
 Available at: https://www.w3schools.com/python/matplotlib_histograms.asp (Accessed: 23 April 2024).

-<a id="64">[64]</a> Quick start guide (no date) Matplotlib 3.8.4 documentation.
+<a id="54">[54]</a> Quick start guide (no date) Matplotlib 3.8.4 documentation.
 Available at: https://matplotlib.org/stable/users/explain/quick_start.html# (Accessed: 23 April 2024).

-<a id="65">[65]</a> Joris (2011) Secondary axis with twinx(): How to add to legend, Stack Overflow.
+<a id="55">[55]</a> Joris (2011) Secondary axis with twinx(): How to add to legend, Stack Overflow.
 Available at: https://stackoverflow.com/questions/5484922/secondary-axis-with-twinx-how-to-add-to-legend (Accessed: 23 April 2024).

-<a id="66">[66]</a> Legend and legend_handler (no date) Matplotlib 2.0.2 documentation.
+<a id="56">[56]</a> Legend and legend_handler (no date) Matplotlib 2.0.2 documentation.
 Available at: https://matplotlib.org/2.0.2/api/legend_api.html (Accessed: 23 April 2024).

-<a id="67">[67]</a> Matplotlib.axes.axes.tick_params (no date) Matplotlib 3.8.4 documentation.
+<a id="57">[57]</a> Matplotlib.axes.axes.tick_params (no date) Matplotlib 3.8.4 documentation.
 Available at: https://matplotlib.org/stable/api/_as_gen/matplotlib.axes.Axes.tick_params.html (Accessed: 23 April 2024).